Neuroscience of Values: How Your Brain Guides Better Choices

 Brain-Friendly Habits That Build Alignment

 Use these small practices to help your brain choose what matters more often.
-Pick two to start.
+Pick two to start, practice them for a week, then add another if it feels sustainable.

 Before a meeting or text, ask: “Which value do I want to show here?”
 Say it out loud.
 Naming a value recruits self-reflection networks and steadies your next move.